You may wish to see an introductory page to this section first.

 The 1895 Murray Handbook for travellers in Algeria and Tunisia so described El-Kef: The city, as at present existing, is of irregular shape, enclosed by loop-holed walls, and built on the steep slope of a rock.
 It is a veritable city in the air, a mere excrescence on the rock.
 The streets are dirty and ill-paved, but owing to its position, and being well supplied with water, the town is easily washed.
 The rich plains below have contributed to the prosperity of the inhabitants, but at present many dwellings are unoccupied and in ruins.
 The town is built entirely with the remains of the Roman city, portions of which still lie below the surface.
 There are many Roman inscriptions built into the walls of Arab houses, and therefore difficult of access.

-View of Sidi Bou Makhlouf Zaouia (a XVIIth century complex built in honour of the city’s patron saint or sidi from Morocco) from the Ottoman fortress and beyond it the plain south of El-Kef
+View of Sidi Bou Makhlouf Zaouia (a XVIIth century complex built in honour of the city’s patron saint or sidi from Meknes in Morocco) from the Ottoman fortress and beyond it the plain south of El-Kef

 At the time of the Roman Empire Sicca Veneria controlled the road from Carthage to Theveste (today's Tebessa in Algeria) where Legio III Augusta was stationed.
 It is located in a region which is a transition from the fertile Mejerda valley to the north and the semi-arid regions of southern Tunisia.
 Probably in antiquity the region was more verdant than it is today.
 The economy of Sicca Veneria was based on farming.
 In addition its female inhabitants relied on the revenues of a shrine to Venus (hence Veneria).